octobercms/docs/2.x/tailor/sections.md

 ### Solo Section

 The `solo` type will force a single entry for each section definition.
 This is useful for one-off content, such as a Home page or Contact Us page.

-The following defines a **Homepage** section as a Single (`single`) entry type with a Welcome Message (`welcome_message`) text field.
+The following defines a **Homepage** section with a Welcome Message (`welcome_message`) text field.

 ```yaml
 name: Homepage